-- No lead-in strokes are taught. - Certain letters end with a flick, as set out below. - Lead-out lines are used when joining to another letter, but for letters which are the last letters of any given word, no lead out lines are to be used. - In regards to ascenders, children who are using a red handwriting book at Key Stage One will not drop their ascenders.
-As the children move onto their purple handwriting books, it is at the discretion of the teacher whether dropping the ascenders suits an individual child's handwriting style or not. - Year 1 pupils will be introduced to the 'k' and 'f' letter formation for joined letters.
-Please note that Year R will learn the simpler versions of 'k' and 'f' (see Jingles) as this is in line with what the youngest children see most regularly in any of their reading materials as they are learning their letters for the first time, thus making the acquisition of these particular letters as consistent as possible for them.
-In Key Stage One, children will be taught that the 'f' descends and touches the bottom red line with a little flick. - The tail from the 'q' is joined to the next letter. - During Year 1, children will be taught that the letters 'g', 'j' and 'y' will loop under, but the tail should not be wider than the letter. - Children are actively discouraged from writing too small.
+- No lead-in strokes are taught. - Certain letters end with a flick, as set out below. - Lead-out lines are used when joining to another letter, but for letters which are the last letters of any given word, no lead out lines are to be used. - Year 1 pupils will be introduced to the 'k' and 'f' letter formation for joined letters.
+Please note that Year R will learn the simpler versions of 'k' and 'f' (see Jingles), as this is in line with what the youngest children see most regularly in any of their reading materials as they are learning their letters for the first time, therefore making the acquisition of these particular letters as consistent as possible for them.
+In Key Stage One, children will be taught that the 'f' descends and touches the bottom red line with a little flick. - The tail from the 'q' is joined to the next letter. - During Year 1, children will be taught that the letters 'g', 'j' and 'y' will loop under, but the tail should not be wider than the letter. - Children are actively discouraged from writing too small or too big.